FunkinCrew/Funkin/README.md

 Build instructions

-0.the first need to install using the guide Creator https://github.com/ninjamuffin99/Funkin
+0.first need to install using this guide https://github.com/ninjamuffin99/Funkin

 1.we need to install android studio, jdk, ndk Revision 15c